 This is an example of adding a whole new country to an itinerary, but there are often also smaller versions that come up.
 When staying in a place for a little longer than a typical vacation, without a packed agenda, there’s likely to be at least one opportunity to get guidance from a local or fellow traveler to go somewhere that wasn’t on your list but that might be amazing.
 Who says that you have to show up to every new place with a full list of things you want to do?
 Maybe it works to just go somewhere interesting or beautiful and ask around!

-Things like an off-the-beaten-path hike to a waterfall, a hole-in-the-wall coffee shop that makes amazing pastries, a little-known viewpoint, a temple that has a gatekeeper if you just know where to ask…these can be some of the most memorable moments of the trip, and they weren’t planned for.
+Experiences such as an off-the-beaten-path hike to a waterfall, a hole-in-the-wall coffee shop that makes amazing pastries, a little-known viewpoint, and a temple that has a gatekeeper if you just know where to ask…These can be some of the most memorable moments of the trip, and they weren’t planned for.
+You have to be there to discover them.

 #6 Not planning downtime